Legal

 4. How and Why We Use Your Personal Data

-To improve our services We analyse aggregated and anonymised data about sessions, orders, and client feedback to improve our photography, service delivery, and client experience.
-Lawful basis: Legitimate interests (improving our business).
+To improve our services, we analyse aggregated and anonymised data about sessions, orders, and client feedback to improve our photography, service delivery, and client experience.
+Lawful basis: legitimate interests (improving our business).

-5. Call Recording — Additional Detail
+5. Call Recording, Additional Detail

-Because call recordings capture sensitive personal data including your voice, your image (on video calls), and the content of your conversations, we want to be transparent about how we handle them.
+Because call recordings capture personal data including your voice, your image (on video calls), and the content of your conversations, we want to be transparent about how we handle them.

 What we record: Art curation calls, follow-up calls, and any other calls where you are notified that recording is in progress.